christopher-natan/Android.Asyncronous.Http/README.md

 # Android.Http.Asyncronous
-This class is used to connect asynchronously to http server with callbacks implementation
+This class is used to connect asynchronously to http server with callbacks implementation and returns JSON object

 #### How to: